 Out-of-State Businesses –

 When necessary to protect the State’s interest, investigators utilize the authority granted in N.J.S.A.
-54:49-5, and 54:49-7 to make a jeopardy assessment and demand immediate payment.
-Failure to satisfy the jeopardy assessment may result in immediate seizure of available assets.
-Companies subject to the jeopardy assessment process have ninety (90) days from the date of the action to appeal the jeopardy assessment.
+54:49-5, and 54:49-7 to make a Jeopardy Assessment and demand immediate payment.
+Failure to satisfy the Jeopardy Assessment may result in immediate seizure of available assets.
+Companies subject to the Jeopardy Assessment process have ninety (90) days from the date of the action to appeal the Jeopardy Assessment.
 (Appeal Rights).

-is active in the prosecution of some tax violations as disorderly persons offenses (quasi-criminal) in the Trenton Municipal Court.
+Municipal Court Program is active in the prosecution of some tax violations as disorderly persons offenses (quasi-criminal) in Municipal Court.
 The focus is on chronic offenders who fail to file and/or pay sales tax or income tax, but the failure to register an operating business or to have proper licenses are also grounds for prosecution.
 A guilty finding or plea will result in an order by the judge to make restitution in addition to the assessment of court fines, costs and a term of probation or jail.

-involves personal contact with businesses and individuals to explain the progressive steps and actions that will be taken by Field Investigations in order to secure delinquent tax returns and tax underpayments, registrations and licenses.
+Tax Enforcement involves personal contact with businesses and individuals to explain the progressive steps and actions that will be taken by Field Investigations in order to secure delinquent tax returns and tax underpayments, registrations and licenses.
 If the taxpayer is not cooperative, the Field Investigator will issue the due process notices required prior to obtaining a Certificate of Debt, an administrative judgment, to protect the State’s interest.
 With a Certificate of Debt filed with the NJ Superior Court, the Field Investigator will generate a Warrant of Execution in order to act to collect the tax debt.
 Before the seizure of a vehicle, a liquor license or the business itself, a final warning is given to the taxpayer encouraging payment arrangements.
 Thereafter, with continued non-compliance, the personal and business assets of the tax debtor are subject to seizure and subsequent sale at public auction.
-At any point prior to the auction sale, the taxpayer is encouraged to discuss payment options and to formalize a plan to pay the tax debt.
+At any point prior to the auction sale, the taxpayer is encouraged to satisfy the debt or discuss payment options and to formalize a plan to pay the tax debt.

-eats, where taxpayers can send referrals to the Division reporting possible non-compliance issues.
+CATCH, Citizens Against Tax CHeats, where taxpayers can send referrals to the Division reporting possible non-compliance issues.
 The referrals are passed on an appropriate Division Branch or State agency for review and appropriate action and often leads to the discovery of unreported tax liabilities and collection of unremitted payments.

 Division's Organizational Chart